legend-exp/g4simple/README.md

 * int volID: the ID of the volume being traversed (user-defined) (see example run.mac)
 * int iRep: the replica number of the volume being traversed

+Note: for every energy-depositing particle traversing a sensitive volume, g4simple will output the step info for the first step point in the volume, marked with Edep = 0.

-See similar project by Jing Liu at https://github.com/jintonic/gears .
+See similar project by Jing Liu at https://github.com/jintonic/gears